Keynote—Monday, July 29, 2024 • 9:15 AM

 Keynote—Tuesday, July 30, 2024 • 8:45 AM

-Dr. Latise LaFeir, New England Aquarium, Chief of Stewardship and Conservation
+Dr. Letise LaFeir, New England Aquarium, Chief of Conservation and Stewardship

 The Role of Aquariums in Conservation and Stewardship